-Tehran, the capital of the Islamic Republic of Iran, is known for its modern atmosphere, Qajar historical buildings, hospitable people and different local, traditional and international restaurants, various cafés and plazas.
-Azadi Tower at the western gate entrance of the city has marked as the symbol of the Iranian capital for years.
+Tehran, the capital of the Islamic Republic of Iran, is known for its modern atmosphere, Qajar historical buildings, hospitable people, different local, traditional and international restaurants, various cafés, and plazas.
+Azadi Tower at the western gate entrance of the city has been marked as the symbol of the Iranian capital for years.

 Tehran city, with a length of about 50 km and a width of 30 km is located at the foothills of Alborz Mountain Range.
 The highest point at the north is 2000m and the lowest elevation is 1050 m from sea level.
 Tehran is surrounded by tall mountains in the north and warm deserts in the south.
 Therefore the northern part of the city has a lower temperature than the south part which is close to the Varamin desert.